SC-Swiderski-LLC/TicketMaker/README.md

 ---

-Thank you for using Ticketmaker!
+Thank you for using TicketMaker!
 Let us know if you have any questions or suggestions.